-- ? if a third party has given you, or has offered to give you, gifts or hospitality of more than a nominal value and you are concerned that refusal will cause offence; - ? if you are invited to any event that is being funded by a third party which includes overseas travel; - Provide the complete the com
+- ✓ if a third party has given you, or has offered to give you, gifts or hospitality of more than a nominal value and you are concerned that refusal will cause offence. - \checkmark if you are invited to any event that is being funded by a third party which includes overseas travel. - ✓ before engaging with any new third party or agent that the Compliance Manager is satisfied with the checks you have carried out on that intermediary or agent.